nayannnn/quick-url-chrome-extension/README.md

-Quickly save and remove your URLs.
+Quickly save and remove your favourite URLs.